aws-samples/amazon-api-gateway-header-based-versioning/README.md

 This sample includes:

-* `template.yaml`: Contains the AWS SAM template that defines your application's AWS resources
+* `template.yaml`: Contains the AWS SAM template that defines your application's AWS resources.
-* `hello-world/`: Contains the Lambda handler logic behind the API Gateway endpoints to return hello world message
+* `hello-world/`: Contains the Lambda handler logic behind the API Gateway endpoints to return hello world message.
 * `edge-origin-request/`: Contains the Lambda@Edge handler logic to query the API version mapping and modify the *Origin* and the *Host* header of the request.
-* `init-db/`: Contains the Lambda handler logic for a [custom resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) to populate sample Amazon DynamoDB table
+* `init-db/`: Contains the Lambda handler logic for a [custom resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) to populate sample Amazon DynamoDB table.

 #### Build your application